 An sbpage is the type of page that the database server uses to store smart large objects within an sbspace.
-For a description of sbspaces, see "Sbspaces" on page 8-13.
 Unlike blobpages, sbpages are not configurable.
 An sbpage is the same size as the database server page, which is usually 2 KB on UNIX and 4 KB on Windows.